 WRITING

 I write book reviews and essays, mostly about books, and mostly about children’s books.
-I have a regular series in The Spinoff looking at old children’s books that are worth revisiting as an adult, and my Newsroom reviews won Best Reviewer at the 2023 Voyager Media Awards.
-I’ll be posting new work in the ‘News’ section of this site, but here is a selection of current and past work in the links below.
+I have a regular series in The Spinoff looking at old children’s books that are worth revisiting as an adult, and my Newsroom reviews won Best Reviewer at the 2023 Voyager New Zealand Media Awards.
+You can find my work in the ‘Other Writing’ section of this site, and there is a selection of current and past work in the links below.

 The Press / Newsroom / The Spinoff / The Sapling / ANZ Review of Books